-The Competition and Consumer Protection Act 2014 (the "2014 Act") inserted Sections 63A - 63E into the Consumer Protection Act 2007.
-These new sections give the Minister wide powers to make regulations concerning the groceries sector following consultation with the Competition and Consumer Protection Commission (the "CCPC") and others.
-In December 2014, the Minister issued draft regulations for consultation.
-Numerous retailers, suppliers and trade bodies made submissions, some of which were taken into account in the final version of the Regulations.
+The Competition and Consumer Protection Act 2014 (the "2014 Act") inserted Sections 63A -63E into the Consumer Protection Act 2007.
+These new sections give the Minister wide powers to make regulations concerning the groceries sector following consultation with the Competition Consumer and Protection Commission (the "CCPC") and others.
+In December 2014, the Minister issued draft consultation. regulations for Numerous retailers, suppliers and trade bodies made submissions, some of which were taken into account in the final version of the Regulations.